 Addison's disease (an adrenal gland disorder);

-Take with food or milk to avoid an upset stomach.
+Take with food or milk if iOSAT upsets your stomach.

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using potassium iodide.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using iOSAT.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.